grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 ## The selectors fixture

-Selectors defined in the `@grafana/e2e-selectors` package, provided through the `selectors` fixture, are tied to a specific Grafana version.
-As a result, the selectors can change from one version to another.
+Selectors defined in the `@grafana/e2e-selectors` package are tied to a specific Grafana version.
+This means that the selectors can change from one version to another, making it hard to use the selectors defined in `@grafana/e2e-selectors` when writing tests that target multiple versions of Grafana.

+To overcome this issue, `@grafana/plugin-e2e` has its own copy of end-to-end selectors.
+These selectors are a subset of the selectors defined in `@grafana/e2e-selectors`, and each selector value has defined a minimum Grafana version.
 When you start a new end-to-end test session, `@grafana/plugin-e2e` checks what version of Grafana is under test and resolves the selectors that are associated with the running version.
+The selectors are provided through the `selectors` fixture.

 ```ts
 import { test, expect } from '@grafana/plugin-e2e';